 Among the most bizarre orchids of the Darling Scarp are the Duck Orchids (Paracaleana) and Hammer Orchids (Drakaea).
 Their strangely shaped flowers mimic female thynnid wasps in both visual appearance and scent.
 When a male wasp lands on the labellum and attempts to mate with the false female, a special hinge mechanism is activated that pushes the wasp against the stigma, thereby pollinating the orchid.

 In late winter and early spring the Darling Scarp turns into a sea of colour when numerous spectacular wildflowers begin to blossom.
 The wildflower display is particularly colourful along the western edge where the Darling Scarp drops into the Swan Coastal Plain.
 A small selection of some of the most spectacular flowers is shown below.
 Not all of the flowers encountered on the Darling Scarp are native to Western Australia, though.
 Several weeds, in particular from southern Africa, have been accidentally or deliberately introduced to Australia, including flowers such as the Cape Dandelion (Arctotheca calendula) and the Cape Tulip (Moraea flaccida).

 The Darling Scarp is home to numerous species of Sundew (Drosera).
 These carnivorous plants produce sticky secretions that cover their leaves and are used to both trap and digest insects.
 Sundew is abundant throughout the Darling Scarp and can be found in large numbers in winter-wet areas such as granite outcrops and floodplains.
 Many species produce beautiful flowers every winter and spring, while others will only flower in the season following a summer bushfire.

 In addition to the large number of Sundew species, several other carnivorous plants can be found throughout the Darling Scarp, most notably several species of Bladderwort (Utricularia) as well as the rare and endangered Rainbow Plant (Byblis gigantea).
-Among the more common species are the Redcoats (Utricularia menziesii) and Pink Petticoats (Utricularia multifida) which are found in moist areas on and around granite outcrops, often in large numbers.
+Among the more common species of Bladderwort are the Redcoats (Utricularia menziesii) and Pink Petticoats (Utricularia multifida) which are found in moist areas on and around granite outcrops, often in large numbers.